Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## Do you sell bed bases?

-Yes — our Slimline Bed Base is a solid, sturdy foundation for our mattresses.
+Our Slimline Bed Base is a solid, sturdy foundation for our mattresses.
+We don't manufacture the bed base ourselves — they're built for us by a third-party supplier.
 See **Product Prices** for current pricing.

 ### Slimline Bed Base specs